anmolpant/Context-Chatbot/README.md

 # Context-Chatbot
-A multipurpose chatbot made using tflearn in python using deep learning and neural networks to incorporate context.
+A multipurpose chatbot made using tflearn in python utilizing deep learning and neural networks to incorporate context.

+Includes: ipynb notebook, intent.json file used